CASIA-IVA-Lab/TDKD/README.md

 Task Decoupled Knowledge Distillation For Lightweight Face Detectors (Accepted by ACM MM2020)

+## Abstract
+We propose a knowledge distillation method for the face detection task.
+This method decouples the distillation task of face detection into two subtasks, i.e., the classification distillation subtask and the regression distillation subtask.
+We add the task-specific convolutions in the teacher network and add the adaption convolutions on the feature maps of the student network to generate the task decoupled features.
+Then, each subtask uses different samples in distilling the features to be consistent with the corresponding detection subtask.
+Moreover, we propose an effective probability distillation method to joint boost the accuracy of the student network.

 ## WiderFace Val Performance in single scale.
 | Model | easy | medium | hard |
 |:-|:-:|:-:|:-:|